Top 8 Day Trips from London by Train (2026 Guide)

 🚆 Getting there: Around 1 hr 15 min from London Paddington via Great Western Railway

 Known for its Roman heritage and graceful Georgian architecture, Bath is a feast for the eyes—and the senses.
 Visit the Roman Baths, take a dip in a modern thermal spa, and marvel at the Royal Crescent.
 Jane Austen fans will especially love exploring her connections to the city.
+Here is a Guided City Tour you might be interested in.

 7. Canterbury: A Cathedral City with Literary Soul